 Fat-free or defatted soybean meal is a noteworthy source of protein for animal feeds and ready to eat foods.
 These beans have a remarkable amount of dietary minerals, B-Vitamins and phytic acids.
-Major countries growing soybean includes United States (32% of total World), Brazil (31%) and Argentina (18%).
+Major countries growing soybean includes the United States (32% of total World), Brazil (31%) and Argentina (18%).
 A straight branching plant, soybean, can attain a maximum height of 2 meters (6.5) feet.
-Flowers, which are white or a shade of purple can fertilize themselves Colour of the seed varies from black, brown, yellow, green or bicoloured and most commercial varieties have tan or brown seed, each pod containing one to four seeds.
-It does not need a specific soil for its cultivation, still it flourishes best in warm, well- drained, high yielding sandy loam.
-Mechanical harvesting is preferred for soybeans after leaves shed off the plant and 13% Moisture content is secured by seeds which allows its safe storage (FAO, 2014).
+Flowers, which are white or a shade of purple can fertilize themselves Colour of the seed varies from black, brown, yellow, green or bicolored and most commercial varieties have tan or brown seed, each pod containing one to four seeds.
+It does not need a specific soil for its cultivation, still, it flourishes best in warm, well-drained, high yielding sandy loam.
+Mechanical harvesting is preferred for soybeans after leaves shed off the plant and 13% Moisture content is secured by seeds that allow its safe storage (FAO, 2014).

 Nutritional Status of Soybean

 Raw soybeans are poisonous to human beings due to naturally present trypsin inhibitors in them which are damaged by heat.
 Due to this reason, soybeans must be cooked with moist heat (poaching, steaming, boiling etc.) before consumption.
-One cup of cooked soybeans provides round about 298 calories, 15 g fat, 17 g carbohydrates, 10 g fibre and 29 g proteins.
-It is viewed as a complete protein as it contains 9 essential amino acids, very low saturated fat and cholesterol which makes them absolute substitute for animal based protein source (The Editors of Encyclopaedia Brittanica, 2017).
-56% of dry soybeans by weight compose of protein and soybean oil only; Carbohydrates make up 30%, water 9% and ash 5% of total soybean that has more or less 8% hull or seed coat, 90% cotyledons and 2% hypocotyls axis or germ.
-These are an excellent source of essential nutrients, giving in high amount of the DV (Daily Value) especially protein (36% DV), dietary fibre (37% DV), Phosphorus (20.1 % DV), Manganese (20% DV) and iron (121%) with a few of the B-Vitamins including Folate (94%).
+One cup of cooked soybeans provides round about 298 calories, 15 g fat, 17 g carbohydrates, 10 g fiber and 29 g proteins.
+It is viewed as a complete protein as it contains 9 essential amino acids, very low saturated fat and cholesterol which makes them an absolute substitute for animal-based protein sources (The Editors of Encyclopaedia Brittanica, 2017).
+56% of dry soybeans by weight composed of protein and soybean oil only; Carbohydrates make up 30%, water 9% and ash 5% of total soybean that has more or less 8% hull or seed coat, 90% cotyledons and 2% hypocotyls axis or germ.
+These are an excellent source of essential nutrients, giving in a high amount of the DV (Daily Value) especially protein (36% DV), dietary fiber (37% DV), Phosphorus (20.1 % DV), Manganese (20% DV) and iron (121%) with a few of the B-Vitamins including Folate (94%).

-Soy protein is mostly stable to heat which enables soy based food products that can be cooks at high temperatures such as tofu, soy milk and TVP.
-It has highest amount of serine (2.357g) and lowest of tryptophan (0.591 g).
-Soybeans can produce two times protein per acre than other staple crops except hemp, 15% more protein per acre than land confined for meat production (FDA, 1999).
+Soy protein is mostly stable to heat which enables soy-based food products that can be cooks at high temperatures such as tofu, soy milk and TVP.
+It has the highest amount of serine (2.357g) and the lowest of tryptophan (0.591 g).
+Soybeans can produce two times protein per acre than other staple crops except for hemp, 15% more protein per acre than land confined for meat production (FDA, 1999).

-Soybeans are fundamental source of disaccharides (2.4-8.2%) and oligosaccharides namely raffinose and stachyose which protects soybean from desiccation.
-Insoluble carbohydrates include complex polysaccharides; pectin, cellulose and hemi cellulose.
-Better part of the soybean carbohydrates belongs to the class of dietary fibre (Obendorf et al., 2010).
+Soybeans are a fundamental source of disaccharides (2.4-8.2%) and oligosaccharides namely raffinose and stachyose which protects soybean from desiccation.
+Insoluble carbohydrates include complex polysaccharides; pectin, cellulose and hemicellulose.
+A better part of the soybean carbohydrates belongs to the class of dietary fiber (Obendorf et al., 2010).

 Raw soybeans consist of 20% fats which are subdivided as 3% saturated fat, 4% monosaturated fat and polyunsaturated fat (linoleic acid).
 Green soybeans are also a principal source of sphingolipids (Feng Qing Wang, 2011).